oercompbiomed/Seili-2020/README.md

 your computer for the computational exercises at the Summer School.

+#### Week 32 (exact date not yet set)
+- Why are computational skills needed in biomedicine - relevance to uncovering disease mechanisms and for diagnostics (Arvid Lundervold, University of Bergen)

+- Review of pre-assignments - Jupyter notebooks on tools and data repositories (Arvid Lundervold, Peder Lillebostad, University of Bergen)

+- Team building activities (Karin Hjernø, University of Southern Denmark)

 ```
+**NB – time given is Central European Time**<br>

 Monday, August 10

 08:30-09:15 Why are computational skills needed in biomedicine - relevance to uncovering